Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

         <div>
           <h3>Positive model &amp; rectification</h3>
           <p>
-            A negative cast may be filled to create a positive plaster model.
+            The negative cast is filled to create a positive plaster model.
-            The model—or its digital equivalent—is modified to add relief and support where the socket design requires it.
+            The model is then modified to add relief and support where the socket design requires it.
           </p>
         </div>